chadknowlton/PrivateOpenPilotRepo/AssuranceCases.md

 4. Comma Connect - Cellular application that enables a bridge to the comma device.
 When the device is synced to the application, the application will be able to maintain device logs and data.

 ### Evidence in Claim 4
+1. Messages design with ADAS: In the openpilot safety model, point 3 it is mentioned the usage of CAN messages designed for ADAS.
+2. Extra layer of Safety in panda: In the same safety model, it is also stated that there is an extra layer of safety in panda after doing injection testing.
+3. Login through secure accounts: In the comma connect login page, it only allows users to log in through their Gmail, Github, or apple account which are considered to be secure accounts.
+4. Add-ons issues solving logs: Openpilot GitHub issue page, it can be seen hundreds of issues.
+The openpilot GitHub community continuously monitored those issues and try to solve them.

 ### Evidence in Claim 5